 To combat this substantial issue of the undefined business analysis role, eight essential competencies have been determined.

-Additionally, to aid in the organisational implementation of these competencies, this paper introduces the 'Business Analyst Competency Model' as illustrated in Figure 3.
+Additionally, to aid in the organisational implementation of these competencies, this paper introduces the 'Business Analyst Competency Model'.

 This model, which breaks down each competency as conceptual, logical, physical or contextual, takes into consideration all tasks and activities performed by a business analyst.